clockify/addon-examples/hello-world-java/readme.md

 The first group is intended to handle lifecycle events and store related information linked to the lifecycle of the addon.
 The latter is intended to render the requested UI component.

-#### Repository
-The addon installation data are stored in a MongoDB instance.

 #### Addon
 The HelloWorldAddon class contains all the information related to the addon.